gildaqc/WEEK-4-AND-5/README.md

 ```
 SUBMITTED FILES: gene_count.txt (4161)

-## Problem 3: Script to run Prodigal on all downloaded genomes
+## Problem 3: Script to run Prodigal on all downloaded genomes and find which genome has the highest
+number of genes

 All files are in: /home/quezadgc/ncbi_dataset/data/